An idealistic suffragette...

 “Suffragette,” she said, “is pronounced with an exclamation point at the end.
 Like this: ‘Huzzah!
 Suffragettes!’”

+The moon could ignore the earth more easily than he could turn away from her.
 It took every ounce of willpower he had not to smile at that.
-But the moon could ignore the earth as easily as he could turn away from her.
 Instead, he gave her a level look.
 “I don’t pronounce anything with exclamation points.”

 He could feel his amusement spilling out on his face despite his best efforts.
 He clamped his lips into a straight line and lowered his voice.
 “No,” he told her.
 “Cheering is entirely beyond my capabilities.”